How Many Stone Is 75kg

 • Q: Is the conversion from kg to stone always precise?

 • A: No, the conversion is an approximation because the exact weight of a stone can vary slightly depending on historical definitions.
-However, using the standard 6.35 kg/st provides a highly accurate result for most practical purposes.
+That said, using the standard 6.35 kg/st provides a highly accurate result for most practical purposes.

 • Q: Why are different weight units still used today?